 (Maybe it’s just me, but I have a much harder time envisioning a Riddler story without Batman, or even just told from Riddler’s POV, than equivalent scenarios with the likes of Two-Face or Freeze, who are rich enough in personality and thematic depth to support solo tales.)

 Not all portrayals of the Riddler are like this, I must hasten to add.
 I’m a Riddler fan for a reason, and there have been a handful of appearances that have made me love him as I do few Bat-villains.
-And hell, even the take I’ve spent so long dissecting and dismissing can be perfectly enjoyable given the right execution – though it admittedly faces an uphill battle in TV and film, since those mediums generally emphasize action and constant, inevitable progress instead of contemplation and problem-solving.
+And hell, even the take I just spent ten paragraphs dissecting and dismissing can be perfectly enjoyable given the right execution – though it admittedly faces an uphill battle in TV and film, where action and constant, inevitable progress are emphasized over deliberation and problem-solving.

 Let’s see if today’s episode can hit the mark and, uh…